Pyzdek, T., & Keller, P. (2014). The Six Sigma Handbook (4th ed.). McGraw-Hill (ISBN-978-0-07-184053-8)

 We can customize this program to fit your organization's specific needs.

-Building upon team leadership philosophies, Lean Six Sigma Project Success Fundamentals also covers effective project management methods for assuring projects are successfully completed on schedule and within budget.
-Finish the course with a solid foundation for initiating, planning, executing, monitoring, and closing a project.
+Lean Six Sigma Defining Requirements also covers effective project management methods for assuring projects are selected and implemented based on strategic importance, while also considering the voice of the customer.
+Finish the course with a solid foundation for selecting, planning, implementing and assessing a project.

 This course is a part of the Lean Six Sigma Certificate, which includes: